Specx: a C++ task-based runtime system for heterogeneous distributed architectures: Specx's features, design and implementation

 Profiling and optimizing task-based applications are crucial to achieve high performance.
 The main information are: \begin{itemize} \item Degree of parallelism: This represents how many tasks can be executed in parallel.
 The task graph can be used to evaluate if the degree of parallelism is sufficient to utilize all the processing units fully.
 Furthermore, during the execution, the number of ready tasks over time can also be analyzed. \item Task granularity: The task granularity can impact the degree of parallelism.
 An examination of an execution trace can help determine if the granularity is too small.
 If so, the overhead of task management and/or data displacement may be too large compared to the task durations, thereby negatively affecting performance.
 Conversely, if the tasks are too large, the degree of parallelism can be too small, and the end of the execution can be penalized with too few large tasks to compute. \item Scheduling choices for task distribution: If a slow worker is selected mistakenly (a worker that can compute a task but is not efficient to do so), it can reduce performance.
 It could be faster to wait and assign the tasks to a quicker worker, but this depends on the scheduler. \item Scheduling choices for task order: The degree of parallelism (and sometimes the availability of suitable tasks for all workers) can be influenced by the order of task execution, that is, the choice among the ready tasks. \end{itemize}

-An good situation, but not necessarily optimal, is when no workers have been idle, and the tasks have been assigned to the processing units that can execute them most efficiently.
+A good situation, but not necessarily optimal, is when no workers have been idle, and the tasks have been assigned to the processing units that can execute them most efficiently.

 To facilitate the profiling, Specx provides features to export the task-graph and execution trace.
 The task-graph is generated in the \emph{dot} format.\footnote{\url{https://gitlab.com/graphviz/graphviz}} For the execution trace, a SVG file\footnote{\url{https://www.w3.org/Graphics/SVG/}} is exported that can be opened with any modern internet browser.
 The execution trace also indicates the number of tasks available during the execution.
+Specx also allows the export of the amount of memory transferred between the CPUs and the GPUs.
 In the next release, we plan to export metrics that will provide concise but meaningful numbers on execution quality, such as the idle time.

 A graph and an execution trace are provided in Figure~\ref{fig:vizu}, and the corresponding calls are given in Code~\ref{code:vizu}.